Dark Is Not Evil: Fan Fics

 - Luna as portrayed in Duel Nature is a borderline case.
 She does seem to care for the ponies around her even though she's bad at expressing it, but also seems confused by and disconnected from mortals and willing to do pretty terrible things when pressed.

 - Nyx from Past Sins.

-- Fluttercruel from the Pony POV Series is a darker furred, Jerkass version Fluttershy created by Discord as her Evil Counterpart originally who now shares Fluttershy's body with her, heck she has the word CRUEL in her name!
+- Fluttercruel is a darker furred, Jerkass version Fluttershy created by Discord as her Evil Counterpart originally who now shares Fluttershy's body with her, heck she has the word CRUEL in her name!
 But she isn't actually evil, or even that bad a person.
 She's just pretty much a "newborn" who doesn't know any better than what Discord "taught" her.
 Fluttershy realizes this and reconditions her over the course of the story.
 Fluttercruel is still a bit of a Jerkass, but there's now a a good heart underneath it.

 - Also, during the Final Battle with Fluttershy's Superpowered Evil Side, Princess Gaia/Nightmare Whisper, Fluttercruel forces herself out and is revealed to be a second Element of Kindness!
 The irony of this does not escape her.